miguelmarco/SIROCCO2/README.md

 the computation fails, it falls back to a bigger precission until it succeeds).
-The command fundamental_group uses this approach to compute the braid monodromy associated to this polynomial, and then uses it to compute the fundamental group of its complement, using Zariski-VanKampen method.
+The command fundamental_group uses this approach to compute the braid monodromy associated to this polynomial, and then uses it to get a presentation of the fundamental group of its complement, using Zariski-VanKampen method.

 At some point we expect to have this included in SageMath as an optional (or maybe even standard) package.
 When that happens, we will probably provide a